To embed Flickr photo gallery on your WordPress website, You need to follow the given steps-

 Choose your aggregating method and enter the input accordingly.

 Finally, click “Create Feed” button to start processing of aggregating feeds.

 Great, The Connection will be created and within a few moments posts will appear on the Widget editor.

 To embed Flickr album on your website you need to follow below steps–

-Select WordPress as your platform.
+A dialog box “Choose Your Platform” will appear, Select WordPress Logo as your website platform.

 Embed Flickr Album On WordPress 5.0 Website

 Learn here how you embed Flickr gallery On WordPress 5.0 Website